 Space zombies.
-They are designed to capture a feeling of "undead royalty".
+They are designed to evoke the idea of "undead royalty".

-Three classes have been revealed so far: the Hunter, the Warlock, and the Titan.
+There are three classes in Destiny: the Hunter, the Warlock, and the Titan.
 All classes can use "space magic", and all classes can use all weapon types.
 A class is described by Bungie as a choice to "fine tune" your Guardian so that there will be little regret in a player's choice.
 Each class is customized within two subclasses, able to be changed on the fly.
 Once locked in a duplicate subclass will unlock, to encourage experimentation.
 Further players are able to have multiple characters.

 A combination of speed and strength, their signature weapons appear to be sniper rifles and revolvers.
 Hunters can be recognized by their hooded capes and relatively light armor.
 Before becoming Guardians, Hunters were once outlaws who roamed the wastelands.